Crazy Rich Identities

 First, a caveat.
 Singapore itself may be crazy rich in that it has the highest concentration of millionaires in the world (152,000 households qualify), and a strikingly high per-capita GDP, but it’s not like Liechtenstein or Qatar; it’s no theme park of bling.
 In fact, it’s a largely middle-class country where most people live in public housing (Singapore’s solution to the housing-cost problem that blights San Francisco), although they generally own their flats.
 But here, as in so many aspects of Singapore, you can see the vigorous engineering of what its officials like to call “racial harmony.”

 Those public-housing blocks are subject to the Ethnic Integration Policy, which enforces quotas; the government doesn’t want single-ethnicity enclaves, and the housing authority won’t approve sales that violate its ethnic ratios.
 This is big.
 Ethnicity is often territorialized; that’s why in America, “inner-city” became a synonym for black, and in France, say, the banlieues signal beur.
-When the French interior minister decries the phenomenon as apartheid, though, it’s because he sees it as an impediment to national unity.
+When a French prime minister decries the phenomenon as apartheid, though, it’s because he sees it as an impediment to national unity.
 So you might think that the Singapore state’s commitment to integration involves a commitment to assimilation—and you’d be deeply mistaken.

 The Lion City (singa is Malay for “lion,” pura is Sanskrit for “city”) has always defined itself, in part, by its ethnic heterogeneity.
 Its citizenry is about 76 percent Chinese, 15 percent Malay, and 7.5 percent Indian.
-And the trauma that shapes its domestic policies to this day took place in the summer of 1964, when race riots scourged the island, beginning, it was claimed, with an attack by Chinese on a Malay procession celebrating the birthday of the Prophet Muhammad.
-A similar riot took place a few months later.
+And the trauma that shapes its domestic policies to this day took place in the summer of 1964, when a Malay procession celebrating the birthday of the Prophet Muhammad was beset by interethnic clashes and, with startling speed, race riots scourged the island.
+A similar riot took place not long afterward.
 “Our diversity is our strength” would have been a hard sell.
 So when Singapore’s national independence was certified in 1965, its leaders saw the place as supremely susceptible to violence among groups of varied descent.
 Its National Pledge, formulated that year, begins, “We, the citizens of Singapore, pledge ourselves as one united people, regardless of race, language or religion...”
 Race, language, and religion were considered the three lethal fault lines.
 The question was how to stabilize them.

 One strategy would have been erasure.
 And an earlier version of the pledge began, “We, as citizens of Singapore, pledge ourselves to forget differences of race, language, and religion and become one united people.”
 The shift in language was significant.
 Lee Kuan Yew, the country’s prime minister for its first three decades, and members of his circle had made a calculation.
 If Malay families or Indian families thought the state was hostile to their heritages (notably, those of language and religion), they would be hostile to the state, in turn.